reedanders/distributed_health_app/README.md

 Project for CSCI 5673

 Our application anonymizes this data and uses it to match people with similar health conditions together.
 Our design uses a Hybrid P2P approach to enable the peers to discover each other through data correlation techniques.
 These peers can share their health statistics for anonymous comparisons.
-We also allow them to form groups to allow peer-to-peer messaging or group broadcasts.
+We also allow them to form groups to allow messaging or group broadcasts.

 ## Local Setup